Everest Base Camp

 Transparent line items, no surprises.

-- Private licensed UIAGM-trained guide for the full trek
+- Private trekking guide for the full trek

 - International flights to/from Kathmandu

-- Travel insurance with high-altitude trekking + helicopter evacuation
+- Travel insurance covering high-altitude trekking and emergency evacuation

-- Extra nights in Kathmandu due to flight delays
+- Extra nights caused by weather, flight delays or personal changes

-- Drinks (alcoholic and bottled) on the trail
+- Personal drinks, snacks, charging, Wi-Fi and hot showers on the trail

 A walk through Khumbu.